After

 of a monster that killed Jennifer.
 It seems none of the Patrolmen believe

-tries to talk to Heidi, but she just keeps flipping out.
-Tony tells
+but she just keeps flipping out.
+Tony tells her to calm down so they

-her to calm down so they can go looking for Jennifer but she absolutely
+can go looking for Jennifer but she absolutely refuses to go back on

-refuses to go back on the mountain to take part in such a search, and
+the mountain to take part in such a search, and is quickly ushered back

-is quickly ushered back to the lodge (finally!) and out of the movie,
+to the lodge (finally!) and out of the movie, having served her fleeting

-having served her fleeting purpose.
+where they can begin their search.
 Buster leaves to take Heidi to the

 lodge but not before Tony tells him and all the other patrolmen to keep